Traveling carnival

-A traveling carnival (US English), usually simply called a carnival, or travelling funfair (UK English), is an amusement show that may be made up of amusement rides, food vendors, merchandise vendors, games of chance and skill, thrill acts, and animal acts.
+A traveling carnival (American English), usually simply called a carnival, travelling funfair or travelling show (British English), is an amusement show that may be made up of amusement rides, food vendors, merchandise vendors, games of chance and skill, thrill acts, and animal acts.
 A traveling carnival is not set up at a permanent location, like an amusement park or funfair, but is moved from place to place.
 Its roots are similar to the 19th century circus with both being fitted-up in open fields near or in town and moving to a new location after a period of time.
 In fact, many carnivals have circuses while others have a clown aesthetic in their decor.
-Unlike traditional carnival celebrations, the North American traveling carnival is not tied to a religious observance.
+Unlike traditional Carnival celebrations, the North American traveling carnival is not tied to a religious observance.

 History

 In 1893, the Chicago's World's Columbian Exposition (also called the Chicago World's Fair) was the catalyst for the development of the modern traveling carnival.
 The Chicago World's Fair had an area that included rides, games of chance, freak shows, and burlesque.
 After the Chicago World's Fair, traveling carnival companies began touring the United States.
 Due to the type of acts featured along with sometimes using dishonest business practices, the traveling carnivals were often looked down upon.

 Modern traveling carnivals usually make contracts with local governments in order to play both state and county fairs, as well as smaller venues (such as store parking lots, church bazaars, volunteer fire department fund raisers, and civic celebrations).

 Originally, a fair would also have had a significant number of market stalls; today this is rare and most sidestalls only offer food or games.
 The first fairground rides began to appear in the 18th century.
 These were small, made of wood and propelled by gangs of boys.
 In the 19th century, before the development of mechanical attractions, sideshows were the mainstay of most funfairs.
 Typical shows included menageries of wild animals, freak shows, wax works, boxing/wrestling challenges, and theatrical shows.
 In 1868, Frederick Savage, an agricultural engineer from King's Lynn, devised a method of driving rides by steam.
 His invention, a steam engine mounted in the center of the ride, transformed the fairground industry in England and around the world.
 The preeminent carousel maker in the 19th century, his fairground machinery was exported globally.